 Rules and procedural directions (in particular) are being used to essentially reflect the practice and procedure of the former tribunals as far as possible.
 This will be so initially.
-Whether they will be substantially modified in time remains to be seen.
+They are slowly being modified to suit the new tribunal.

 The former ADT used "practice notes/guidelines" in the general conduct of the tribunal to great effect, instead of relying on regulations and rules.